Frozen-ux/Frozen-ux/README.md

-# ❄️ Welcome to My Frozen GitHub Profile! ❄️
+#  Welcome to My Frozen GitHub Profile! ❄️

-## 🌟 About Me
+##  About Me

 Hello!
 I'm a passionate Software Engineer with a love for creating innovative solutions and exploring the latest technologies.
 My journey in tech has been as cool as ice! ❄️

-- 🔭 I’m currently working on https://github.com/Frozen-ux/HeroFashion
+-  I’m currently working on https://github.com/Frozen-ux/HeroFashion
-- 📫 How to reach me: [thehanabhi@example.com](mailto:thehanahbi@example.com)
+-  How to reach me: [thehanabhi@example.com](mailto:thehanahbi@example.com)
-- ⚡ Fun fact: I love ice skating! ⛸️

 ## 🛠️ Languages and Frameworks

-### 💻 Programming Languages
+###  Programming Languages

 Here are some of the languages I work with: